The ultimate pop diva Christmas playlist

 "Christmas (Baby Please Come Home)," Mariah Carey

 Mariah, and Mariah alone, is allowed to have two solo tracks on this playlist.
-We’re not complete idiots.
+We're not complete grinches.

-This story was originally published in Dec.
-2018 and updated in Dec.
-2021, now with 20% more holiday sparkle!
+This story was originally published in December 2018 and updated in November 2022, now with even more holiday sparkle!